 Set light theme or dark theme.
-The user menu contains:

-• Information about the user who is logged in.

-- Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.
+- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.

 The context menu contains: